Copper hovers near eight-year high as Chinese holiday starts

 LONDON: Copper took a breather on Thursday as Chinese markets closed for the week-long Lunar New Year holiday after four days of rapid gains that lifted prices to their highest in eight years, with analysts expecting tight supplies to push the rally further.

-The start of the Chinese holiday kept trading activity low, with benchmark copper on the London Metal Exchange (LME) flat at $8,299 a tonne by 1154 GMT after reaching $8,327.50 on Wednesday for its highest since February 2013.
+The start of the Chinese holiday kept trading activity low, and benchmark copper on the London Metal Exchange (LME) was down 0.1% at $8,289.50 a tonne in official trading after reaching $8,327.50 Wednesday, its highest since February 2013.

 Many analysts forecast a multi-year bull run as demand outpaces supply, though Gianclaudio Torlizzi, a partner at consultant T-Commodity, said the market may be getting ahead of itself.